 Jonathan – Birth: 1876 at Byaduk; Marriage: Hannah Waddup Keyte,1904; Death: 1941 at Ararat.

-Joseph, Sarah and John are buried at the Byaduk cemetery and a headstone marks their the grave, but where is Mary Ann?
+Joseph, Sarah, and John are buried at the Byaduk cemetery and a headstone marks their grave, but where is Mary Ann?

 Wife Mary died in 1884 at Byaduk at only 41 years of age.
-Youngest child Jonathan was only eight years old at the time.
+Her youngest child Jonathan was only eight years old at the time.

 Jonathan’s obituary contains some interesting information.

 - Amelia Harman, who married Chris Bell is listed as Millicent.
 Her birth name was registered as Amelia.
-Could Millicent been a nick name that stuck?
+Could Millicent have been a nickname that stuck?